-I always recommend boats that you can put your feet up.
+I always recommend boats where you can put your feet up.

 The other advantage to boats that you can put your feet up is that you can get through much shallower water because your feet aren’t dragging on the bottom.

-Inflatable fly fishing rafts are another type of fly fishing boat and these are a great option for anglers that fish rivers, lakes, and ponds.
+Inflatable riverfishing rafts are another type of fly fishing boat and these are a great option for anglers that fish rivers, lakes, and ponds.

-Fly fishing rafts come in all sizes, weights as well as stand-up and sit-down models.
+Fly fishing rafts come in all sizes, and weights as well as stand-up and sit-down models.